ContextI spent the summer of 2017 as an iXP SAP intern working under both the Global Products, and Global Technologies Research and Development teams.

 Role: Originally I came on board as a user experience design intern.
 However, as the situation arose, I spent the latter part of my internship programming within the mobile team’s agile development sprints.
 Throughout the course of my internship, I did everything from high fidelity prototyping within proto.io, to designing work flows, user flows, and screens within Sketch.
 I also worked heavily with both product managers and senior designers to better understand the needs of the users.

-Solution: Using swift three’s newly implemented accessibility methods, we were able to better prioritize and localize the way in which voice over interpreted the information on screen.
-Ultimately, we humanized the literal concatenation of strings and variables to invoke a more natural tone of conversation.
+Solution: Using swift three’s newly implemented accessibility methods, I was able to better prioritize and localize the way in which voice over interpreted the information on screen.
+Ultimately, I humanized the literal concatenation of strings and variables to invoke a more natural tone of conversation.

 Key Performance Indicators